Last Updated on by

 Keeping yourself fed while you’re on the go will help to maintain your willpower while you’re on the keto diet, as it’s incredibly important that you don’t find yourself in the situation where you’re starving and you reach for something that will ruin your ketosis.

-Nuts can help make your transition to your low-carb diet or ketogenic diet at the very beginning because nut flours make a great substitute for wheat or other grains in baked goods or bread.
+Nuts can help make your transition to your low-carb diet plan or ketogenic diet at the very beginning because nut flours make a great substitute for wheat or other grains in baked goods or bread.
 However, you should limit yourself to these and should only be used when you’re getting through the tough period going into fat burning.

 Nuts are also anti-inflammatory and can even help you to reduce the risk of type two diabetes, heart disease, and inflammation in the body, because of their fiber, magnesium, polyunsaturated fats, and L-arginine.
 Nuts also provide people with antioxidants that help to protect the body, but this is only a serious concern if you’re eating a large amount of nuts on a daily basis.